wp-plugins/amr-clearskys-availability-modification-for-27/readme.txt

 = Css?=

 Add the provided calendar css to your themes stylesheet.
+Please note that for some reason clearsky used different css classes etc for the widget.
+I am not redoingtheir whole plugin, so you will just have to deal with that - since you are unlikey to be using both, just put one or other batch of css in.